 - Mackenzie Crist PharmD BCOP (Pediatric Oncology)

-- Alison Duffy PharmD BCOP (Hematologic Malignancies, Oncology Ambulatory Care)
+- Alison Duffy PharmD BCOP (Oncology Ambulatory Care– Hematologic Malignancies)

-- Justin Lawson PharmD BCOP (Medical Oncology, Oncology Ambulatory Care)
+- Justin Lawson PharmD BCOP (Oncology Ambulatory Care - Solid tumor Malignancies)

-- Jennifer Nishioka PharmD BCOP (Blood & Marrow Transplant)
+- Jennifer Nishioka PharmD BCOP (Transplant & Cellular Therapy)

 Applicants must possess a Doctor of Pharmacy degree and have completed an ASHP-accredited residency in pharmacy practice.
-The resident will be required to become a licensed pharmacist in the state of Maryland.
+The resident will be required to become a licensed pharmacist in the state of Maryland by July 15th.

 Applications for this program will only be accepted through PhORCAS.
 Reference writers should use the standard reference template in PhORCAS.